Abdominal Hernias, External

 Diastasis recti is a common condition that suggests a ventral hernia, but rarely needs repair.
 It is a widening of the central gap between the rectus muscles.
 When a patient raises her head or does a partial sit up, there is a midline bulge.
 However, while the linea alba and the intra-abdominal contents bulge upwards, there is no defect in the linea alba or the peritoneum.
 The following image shows a bulging diastasis recti with the rectus muscles spread far enough part that they are barely in the image.

 The earliest form of a true ventral hernia is a “pre-peritoneal” hernia.
-Some patients have a collection of fat between the linea alba and the peritoneal lining, as shown in the following image.
+Many patients, including the clip just above, have a collection of fat between the linea alba and the peritoneal lining.
+Here is a close-up still image.

 When a defect occurs in the linea alba, this pre-peritoneal fat can be the first thing to bulge up, causing the patient to feel a lump.
 Yet, the peritoneal lining is still intact so abdominal contents are not in the hernia.
 Here is a still image of a pre-peritoneal ventral hernia with Valsalva.

 The next clinic patient had midline symptoms, but the surgeon’s exam was equivocal.
-Fat is seen coming up through the linea alba but the peritoneal line is mostly intact, so this is mostly a preperitoneal hernia that is not ready for surgery.
+Fat is seen coming up through the linea alba but the peritoneal line seemed intact.
+A pre-peritoneal hernia could be considered, but the volume of fat moving through the linea alba seems greater than usually contained in the pre-peritoneal space, so this is probably a true ventral hernia.

 The following image was taken with a transverse probe position just above the umbilicus in an older man.
 The two rectus muscles are noted with an “R”.
-The green arrow points to the linea alba defect and the white arrow points to the abdominal contents (mostly fat) coming up as a bulge.
+The green arrow points to the linea alba defect and the white arrows point to the abdominal contents (mostly fat) coming up as a bulge.

 Eventually, ventral hernias can become large, contain fat and bowel, be non-reducible, and strangulate.
 The next clip shows a non-reducible paraumbilical hernia, still containing mostly fat.
 The two white arrows note the wide neck of this hernia, which makes it less likely to strangulate than a narrow-necked hernia.

-As the probe moves caudad on the rectus muscle, the inferior epigastric vessels move out to the lateral margin of the muscle to begin moving diagonally toward the iliac vessels.
-The next clip shows the epigastric vessels in a young, lean patient as they reached the lateral border of the right rectus.
+As the probe moves caudad on the rectus muscle, the IEA moves out to the lateral margin of the muscle to begin moving diagonally toward the external iliac artery.
+Here is the IEA (with power Doppler) near the lateral edge of the rectus muscle.

 INDIRECT INGUINAL HERNIA

-The beginning of the inguinal canal is inside the abdomen at the deep ring, which is just lateral to where the inferior epigastric artery originates from the iliac artery.
-With indirect inguinal hernias, abdominal contents enter the deep ring and then run anterior to the inferior epigastric artery through the canal, almost parallel to the inguinal ligament.
-If an indirect inguinal hernia becomes large enough, the contents can fully traverse the canal, exit through the superficial inguinal ring near the pubic tubercle, and descend with the spermatic cord into the scrotum.
+If an indirect inguinal hernia becomes large enough in males, the contents can fully traverse the canal, exit through the superficial ring, and descend into the scrotum.
 Large indirect inguinal hernias are not a challenge to diagnose the traditional way, so IMBUS is important only for finding smaller, symptomatic hernias that are only part way into the inguinal canal.
-The IMBUS exam is focused above the inguinal ligament.

 Here is a somewhat larger right indirect inguinal hernia with fat entering an inguinal canal containing fluid.
 Fluid is relatively common in the canal in patients with inguinal hernias.
 The hernia is sliding on top of the spermatic cord.
 There can also be cysts of the spermatic cord, but there would be no tissue sliding up the canal from the abdomen.